kwokasch/git_playground/notes.md

 5. git push origin master --> push changes in "master" to the "origin" repo

-- git remote -v => lists the repo's
+- git remote -v => lists the remote repositories are linked to local repositories